Fuehnix/TwitchPlaysLLMTimeTraveler/README.md

    ```powershell
    pip install -e ".[dev]"  # Install the local folder as a Python package
    ```

+3. Install the Javascript dependencies by navigating to the the twitch-plays-llm folder and running the following:
+    ```bash
+    npm install
+    ```

-3. Setup the environment: Copy the `.env.example` file to `.env` and fill out the fields (feel free to ask someone for test credentials).
+4. Setup the environment: Copy the `.env.example` file to `.env` and fill out the fields (feel free to ask someone for test credentials).
    ```bash
    twitch_bot_username=_bot_name
    twitch_bot_client_id=oauth:abc123